shadowhen/EquipBestItem/README.md

 # Equip Best Item

-This is the maintained version of [AlekseyAfonin's mod Equip Best Item](https://github.com/AlekseyAfonin/EquipBestItem) for Mount & Blade II: Bannerlord.
+This is the maintained version of [AlekseyAfonin's mod Equip Best Item](https://github.com/AlekseyAfonin/EquipBestItem) for Mount & Blade II: Bannerlord originally hosted by [shadowhen](https://github.com/shadowhen/EquipBestItem).
+This Version of EquipBestItem works with Mount & Blade II: Bannerlord `1.2.x`.

 ## Table of Contents